Botany Manor: Reception

-According to review aggregator Metacritic, Botany Manor received "generally favorable" reviews from critics.
+According to review aggregator platform Metacritic, Botany Manor received "generally favorable" reviews from critics.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 91% of critics.
 In Japan, four critics from Famitsu gave the game a total score of 29 out of 40.
 Reviewers praised the game's execution of its botanic theme and environmental design, with comparisons to botanical games such as Strange Horticulture, or games set in open environments such as The Witness.
 Larryn Bell of Shacknews described the game's themes as highlighting the "overall interconnectedness of nature" and influence of environment on wellbeing, although expressed that plants could have had more utility in the game.
 Alice Bell of Rock Paper Shotgun commended the game's design of a "bright" and "bouncy" world, writing that "the developers have clearly taken pains to make it a nice place to be".
 Digitally Downloaded similarly praised the game's "beautifully crafted" world, finding the music and sound to "work harmoniously with the game's visuals".
 Saniya Ahmed of IGN described the scenery as "picturesque" and "quaint", finding the environmental details of the game's various "pamphlets, bottle labels, (and) advertisements" as conveying a "vintage charm", although finding the manor's space to feel empty.